RainwayApp/sachiel-net/README.md

 ## What is it?

 Sachiel is a messaging framework built on top of [Google's Protocol Buffers](https://developers.google.com/protocol-buffers/).
-The goal of this framework is to easily let developers setup and deploy APIs inside their applications (regardless of language) without any headache.So whether you need to setup an API for your IPC or over network messaging, Sachiel is your solution.
+The goal of this framework is to let developers easily setup and deploy APIs inside their applications (regardless of language) without any headache.
+Use cases for Sachiel include setting up APIs for your IPC or network messaging.

 ## Getting Started

 ### Introduction

-This library makes use of [protobuf-net](https://github.com/mgravell/protobuf-net), you should take some time to read over it.
+This library makes use of [protobuf-net](https://github.com/mgravell/protobuf-net); you should take some time to read over it.

 ### Creating A Consumer

 Consumers are a way to handle individual messages for a particular connection or user.
-Here is an example of what a Consumer can look like.
+Here is an example of what a Consumer can look like:

 ```csharp
 internal class ExampleConsumer : Consumer